Olivia Newton-John: Hopelessly Devoted to You: Criticism

 According to Newton-John's daughter, Chloe Lattanzi, the series was created without Olivia's knowledge, participation or consent.
-Lattanzi told Women's Day "What's upsetting is the way it's been done.
+Lattanzi told Women's Day, "What's upsetting is the way it's been done.
 Not one part of it has come directly from our family, it is completely unauthorised.
 Nobody asked us to take part or consulted us about accuracy. [sic] and it's weird that some of the heaviest and saddest times of our lives have been turned into a fictional TV miniseries for the sole purpose of entertainment."
 Olivia later consented to the series providing the profits went to her cancer hospital.

 Soundtrack

 On 11 May 2018, Sony Music Australia released the soundtrack I Honestly Love You, which is credited to Delta Goodrem.
-It includes 13 tracks; two as duets with Olivia Newton-John.
+It includes 13 tracks; two of the songs are duets with Olivia Newton-John herself.

 Home media

 A Region 4 DVD was released in Australia on 6 June 2018 by Roadshow Entertainment.